gazette/core/docs/cncf_proposal.rst

 define "topics" on an application-specific, ex post facto basis.
 Producers and Consumers use selectors to specify the set of journals with which they are concerned, and can discover new journals that meet their criteria as they are created.
-Gazette's Publisher and Consumer framework supports end-to-end effectively-once semantics and integrates with a variety of local and remote systems for storing stream state.
+Gazette's Consumer framework supports end-to-end effectively-once semantics and integrates with a variety of local and remote systems for storing storing application-defined states materialized from streams.

 **Alignment with CNCF Charter Mission**